-While growing a program revenues may be as follows.
+The startup growth of a program’s revenues may be as follows:

-Local Beat the Streets organizations bring in roughly 90% of their revenue through individual and corporate giving that is driven through their boards relationships.
+Regional Beat the Streets organizations bring in roughly 90% of their revenue through individual and corporate giving that is driven through their board’s relationships.
 Meaning donors like you are directly supporting the opportunities kids have through the programs we offer.
-Over time as an organization matures their revenue starts to diversity through local partnerships, local grant opportunities, private and corporate foundation support and event sponsorships.
-A well diversified budget represents 60% individual giving, 30% grant or foundation support and 10% local partnerships.
+Over time as an organization matures their revenue starts to diversity through local partnerships, local grant opportunities, private and corporate foundation support, and event sponsorships.
+A well-diversified budget represents 60% individual giving, 30% grant or foundation support, and 10% local partnerships.

-We get many calls at the national level about folks interested in starting a Beat the Streets program.
+We get many calls at the national level from individuals interested in starting a Beat the Streets organization.
 We all share the same passion for helping kids through sports.

-When a great opportunity presents itself, often times there are unconsidered challenges.
-The best programs build 3-5 year plans for growth, plan their revenue and donation needs, and build out support for their afterschool sites slowly and strategically with a long-term plan to support an entire local city or region that is underserved to wrestling.
-This plan to support the sport in an entire region is what separates Beat the Streets programs from individual clubs.
-Our focus is first on creating access and using high quality coaching and mentorship, as well as empowering the local community, to leave a deep impact on the kids our programs serve.
-Beat the Streets organizations are setup to empower the local community and drive resources into new and pre-existing programs and opportunities for the youth in them.
+The best regional organizations build 1 year, 3 years, and 10 year plans for programming growth, plan their revenue and donation needs and build out support for their afterschool sites slowly and strategically with a long-term plan to support an entire region that is underserved to wrestling.
+What separates Beat the Streets programs from individual clubs is this plan to support the sport in an entire region.
+Our focus is first on creating access and using high-quality coaching and mentorship, as well as empowering the local community, to leave a deep impact on the kids our programs serve.
+Beat the Streets organizations are set up to empower the local community and drive resources into new and pre-existing programs and opportunities for the youth in them.

-Non-profits interested in become an Accredited Beat the Streets program should look for board members with experience in Board Development, Fund Development, Goverance, Legal, Organizational growth experience, health care and a passion for helping children.
+Non-profits interested in becoming an Accredited Beat the Streets program should look for board members with experience in Board Development, Fund Development, Governance, Legal, Organizational growth experience, health care, education and a passion for helping children.